How do I:

 While the pages about birds can be accessed directly via the search box (see Find information above), there are a couple of ways that the information can accessed in taxonomic order:

-- using the links in the taxonomy
+- Using the links in the taxonomy.

-- using the links under the menu at the top of the species, subfamilies, families and orders pages
+- Using the links under the menu at the top of the species, subfamilies, families and orders pages.

-- using the links in the box on the subfamilies, families and orders pages
+- Using the links in the box on the subfamilies, families and orders pages.

 At the top of the species page there are links to the next species, previous species, order, family and, if included, subfamily.
 For example, at the top of the Southern Cassowary page there are links the links below.

-STRUTHIONIFORMES ◄ Struthionidae | Apterygidae ►►
+CASUARIIFORMES on the left, and on the right ◄ Struthionidae | Apterygidae ►►

 On the Casuariidae page there are links to the species within the family in the box at the top of the page.